-Usually, before I answer the question, I ask two questions of my own.
+Usually, before I answer their question, I ask two questions of my own:

 (1) Give students direction and guidance so they can achieve learning outcomes at the lower levels of Bloom’s Taxonomy, but allow them the opportunity to complete the task using their own approaches.
 (Autonomy)

 Example: Assign students to read an article and either summarize the author’s main point in their own words OR draw their interpretation of the author’s argument.

 (2) Hold students accountable by making their learning visible.
 (Mastery)

 Example: When designing the assignment, ask yourself “How will I know if students completed this task?
 How can students show me they have mastered the pre-class work?”
 Maybe students complete a quiz.
 Or, maybe they bring in their written summaries to class.
 Or, maybe they post their drawings to a discussion forum prior to class.
 The point here is that you can see the evidence of their work.